Charlie Daniels (footballer): Shrewsbury Town

 On 23 October 2020, Daniels signed for League One side Shrewsbury Town on a short-term deal until January 2021.
 He scored his first goal for the club in an FA Cup tie against Cambridge United on 7 November 2020.
 His first league goal followed on 12 December, the only goal of a 1–0 win away at league leaders Hull City at the KCOM Stadium.

 Daniels, alongside former Bournemouth teammate Marc Pugh, left the club on 19 January 2021 after his contract expired.

 Portsmouth

 On 23 January 2021, Daniels joined League One side Portsmouth on a deal until the end of the 2020–21 season.
 He scored his first goal for the club on 10 April 2021 in a 2–1 defeat to Burton Albion.

 Colchester United and retirement

 On 17 August 2021, Daniels signed for League Two side Colchester United on a one-year deal, having been on trial at the club.
 He made his debut the same day from the substitutes bench in Colchester's 1–1 draw with Mansfield Town.
 While at Colchester, Daniels began coaching with Watford's under-18 side in a part-time capacity.
 In January 2022, following the departure of Hayden Mullins as Colchester head coach, he made the decision to retire from playing and concentrate on his coaching role.

+Westfield

+In June 2024, Daniels joined Mid Sussex Football League club Westfield, owned by former Bournemouth teammate Steve Cook.